qatrackplus/qatrackplus/docs/admin/qa/setting_refs_and_tols.rst

 to multiple units with the same reference values set.

-From the main admin page click on the ``Copy References & Tolerances`` link in the QA section.
+From the main admin page click on the ``Copy References & Tolerances`` link in the QC section.

 .. figure:: images/setting_refs_and_tols/copy_ref_tols.png
    :alt: Copy ref tols link